The Importance of Colour in Brand Advertising

 This colour is likely to be seen in fast food chains or gym clubs.

 Ferrari uses the colour to show the energy and adrenaline this car gives and DHL uses it intending to pass the message that it swiftly delivers your packages.

-The key to choosing the right colour scheme is studying hard about what colours mean and how you can effectively use them for your branding purposes.
+The key to choosing the right colour scheme is studying hard about what colours mean and how you can effectively use them for your brand advertising purposes.

-Try to get in the psyche of your target market by using the information you know about them and be resourceful.
+Try to get in the psyche of your target market by using the information you know about them and being resourceful.